itsoutchy-projects/M-sharp/README.md

 ## TODO
 - [x] Add indentation support
 - [ ] Fix problems with functions
+    - [ ] Add support for reading and writing to files
+    - [ ] Add support for running functions as an input for another function
+    - [ ] Add support for functions with outputs
 - [ ] Add support for functions with parameters